qor/qor/example/tutorial/bookstore/README.md

 ## Get Started

 We want to create a simple bookstore application.
 We will start by building a catalog of books and then later add a storefront.
-We will then add a staging environment so that editors can preview their changes and then publish them to a live system.
+We will add a staging environment (database rather) so that editors can make changes to contents and then later publish them to a live database.

-Later we will add L10n/I18n support and look at roles for the editorial process.

-Continuous TODO: Add the next planned steps for the tutorial here.
+We will add Localization(L10n) for the books and authors and Internationalization(I18n) support for the complete backoffice we built with `qor/admin`.

 ### The basic models